bianchimro/django-cms-fragments/README.rst

 planned version:0.1.0

-* example fixtures for JsApp and JsAppFile models
+* example fixtures for FragmentCollection and Fragment models
 * live examples
 * drag and drop ordering in admin
 * better integration of EditArea